 UPDATE: A few months after first writing about this drill and bit, I drilled another 20 holes in the table, spaced every 6″ along both sides.
 I am so impressed with this combination!
 The drilling was totally smooth, and the lines of dog holes came out beautifully.
 I like this drill so much that I picked up one of Makita's smaller, though still very robust, brushless drills, the LXPH05Z.
 It's even lighter and more compact, so it's great for some of the more delicate work I do on my lamps.

-I paired the drill with a Bosch Clic-Change chuck, my favorite quick-change system.
+I pair the drills with the Bosch Clic-Change chuck, my favorite quick-change system for drills.
 Sweet!

 Well, okay, these saws aren't really woodworking tools, at least not by my definition, but we've got a couple acres of mostly ponderosa and juniper trees, and we live in a dry climate, so fire mitigation is important.
-For those reasons, I've always had these two tools around.
+We also actively remove invasive plants to foster a better environment for native species.
+I've found some great tools for doing this work.

 Almost every year for the 15 years we've been here, I do a couple days of clean up, trimming off dead branches and low limbs (so a grass fire wouldn't be so likely to jump up into the trees), pulling down any smaller trees that have died, and thinning clumps of trees that are growing too close together.
 Then I hire a commercial tree service to come in and chip up all the debris, and also to take down any larger trees that have died, which is a job that is beyond my skill level.
 We use the chips for our garden and pathways.